shurrey/Blackboard-docsSite/ally/uploading-files.md

 ---
 layout: post
 title: "Upload a file to Ally"
-purple-text-title: "Upload a file to Ally"
 id: ally-uploading-files
 categories: Ally
 author: Scott Hurrey
 ---
+# Upload a file to Ally
 Start the process by uploading the file you would like to get feedback for.
 This is a multipart POST request.
 The response will contain the statusUrl  that you can poll to check whether the file has been processed.
 If the file was processed previously, a resourceUrl will be provided through which you can fetch the feedback information immediately.

 ## Supported content types